hrishadamre/drone-drowning-detection/README.md

 ---

+## Setup and Usage

+For installation steps, dependencies, and running instructions, see: [Setup Guide](SETUP.md)

+---

 ## Results and Business Impact

 This project demonstrates how computer vision and drone technology can be combined to support faster emergency response in water-safety scenarios.